 Looking forward to your article and as always I will continue to ‘renovate safely’ 🙂

-Coinkindinkly, we also just spotted Weldtex ceilings in a 1960 time capsule in Tulsa, Oklahoma — this time with a natural wood finish.
+Coinkindinkly, we also just spotted Weldtex ceilings in a 1960 time capsule in Tulsa, Oklahoma — see it here — this time with a natural wood finish.
 Stunning!

 Where to find Weldtex wood panels today